 The herpes simplex virus (HSV) is one of the most common sexually transmitted diseases (STD) worldwide.
 According to the World Health Organization (WHO), worldwide levels of herpes involve more than 3.7 billion adults (younger than age 50) who carry the HSV-1 virus and another 417 million who carry HSV-2 in their bodies.1 Both oral herpes and genital herpes are highly contagious and passed almost exclusively through skin-to-skin contact with an active or open sore.

-How can you catch herpes?
+How do you catch herpes?

 As adorable as they may be, it’s incredibly important to not kiss babies on the lips, head, cheek, hand, or anywhere else if you are living with the virus.
 Parents of little ones ought to be extra vigilant on this front as well to keep their babies safe.
 In fact, many adults who live with oral herpes contracted it during their infant or toddler years from infected adults who were not as careful.

-Can herpes survive on a toilet seat?
+How long does herpes live on a toilet seat?

 Now let’s apply that to the initial urban legend of whether or not you can contract herpes from a toilet seat.
 To catch herpes from a surface like a toilet seat, conditions would need to be laboratory-level ideal.